Whistleblower Attorney in Washington, D.C. for OSC Retaliation Complaints

 - Sexual harassment: Reporting sexual harassment in the workplace or failure by federal agencies to take appropriate action against harassment.

-At Pitre & Associates, our Washington D.C. retaliation lawyers specialize in protecting federal whistleblowers who expose these types of misconduct and ensuring they do not face retaliation for standing up for what’s right.
+At Pitre & Associates, our Washington D.C. retaliation lawyers represent federal whistleblowers who expose these types of misconduct and work to ensure they do not face retaliation for standing up for what is right.

 The complexity of whistleblower complaints often involves navigating the nuances of federal law and understanding the procedural requirements that accompany filing such claims.
-Our lawyers are adept at rallying legal arguments and substantiating claims with compelling evidence to ensure the complaint's strength, seeking both redress and corrective measures within the federal framework.
+Our lawyers are adept at developing legal arguments and substantiating claims with evidence to help ensure the complaint's strength, seeking both redress and corrective measures within the federal framework.

 Frequently Asked Questions